CKSE-FM

-CKSE-FM (106.1 MHz, Rock 106) is a mainstream rock formatted broadcast radio station licensed to Estevan, Saskatchewan, Canada, serving Estevan and Divide and Burke counties in North Dakota.
+CKSE-FM (106.1 MHz) is a country music formatted broadcast radio station licensed to Estevan, Saskatchewan, Canada, serving Estevan and Divide and Burke counties in North Dakota.
 CKSE is owned and operated by Golden West Broadcasting.
 As of the 2016/2017 hockey season, the station is also now the official carrier of Estevan Bruins hockey broadcasts.

-History/Programming
+History

 The station received CRTC approval on January 25, 2011 and launched on September 12, 2012.

+On November 15, 2023, CKSE-FM flipped to country music.